- Study abroad

-As travel disruptions resulting from the Covid-19 pandemic continue into 2021, international students face uncertainty around when they will be able to return to their study destinations.
+As travel disruptions resulting from the Covid-19 pandemic continue, international students face uncertainty around when they will be able to return to their study destinations.

-With near-constant updates and rule changes from country to country, it can be confusing to keep up with the most recent information on travel restrictions.
-This is especially true for international students, who have had to navigate online learning at the same time as staying on top of the latest travel announcements.
+With constant updates and rule changes from country to country, it can be confusing to keep up with the most recent information on travel restrictions.
+This is especially true for international students, who have had to navigate online learning while staying on top of the latest travel announcements.

 Below are the rolling updates on travel for international students enrolled at universities in the US, the UK, Australia and Canada.
 This article will be updated as the rules change, so check back regularly.